Sorlac1097/qb-weaponsonback/README.md

 # qb-weaponsonback
 Simple weapons on back script

+Is a simple drag an drop resource, no changes need to be maded to any other script

 #Know Bugs

 - Need to syncronize the give/delete weapon with the weapon draw aniamtion